francois/mtlrb-strangler-app-2016-11-15/README.markdown

 ## Strangling by reverse proxying

-This technique boils down to using Nginx (or any reverse proxying HTTP server) to route requests to one or more applications.
+This technique boils down to using Nginx (or any reverse proxying HTTP server) to route requests to two or more applications.
 Initially, we have only one application, and we reverse proxy into the legacy application:

 ```